robertzzq/self-occlusion-with-pytorch-cuda/README.md

 ### 1. Python environment

 Here I recommend using a [virtualenv](https://docs.python.org/3/tutorial/venv.html) or a [conda-env](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to install the following requirements.
-The project is tested with Python 3.7.6.

 ```shell
 pip install -r requirements.txt
 ```

+The project is tested with Python 3.7.6, CUDA nvcc 10.1, Pytorch 1.7.1 on Windows 10.

 ### 2. Build with CUDA